Can You Get Punitive Damages in a Car Accident Case?

 Can You Get Punitive Damages in a Settlement?

 It is possible to get punitive damages in a settlement.
-Even though a jury decides punitive damages, car accident lawyers can still predict the amounts and types of damages that will be awarded in a car accident case.
+Even though a jury decides punitive damages, car accident lawyer can still predict the amounts and types of damages that will be awarded in a car accident case.
 If a jury would be likely to award punitive damages in your case, it may be possible to get punitive damages in your settlement without going to trial.

 Both your lawyer and the other driver’s lawyer will look at what happened in similar cases in the past.
 Each case is unique, but if a certain type of accident usually results in punitive damages, your chances of settling for punitive damages are higher.
 Similarly, if a jury awarded high punitive damages in a similar case, this can show that you are also likely to receive a high amount of punitive damages if you win at trial.
 Settlements also recognize that each case is unique, and you can never be certain about what will happen if your case goes to a jury.